andras-gerendas/dns64sec/README.md

 - Meaning: The number of attempts a resolver is tried in a request-response exchange before the next one is attempted (including the initial one).
 - Default value: 3
 - Type: A number between 1 and 10 inclusive

+### diag_timer_interval

+- Meaning: Every time the amount of seconds specified by the interval configuration elapses, the diagnostic information is printed to syslog if the ```use_diag_timer``` setting is active.
+- Default value: 3
+- Type: A number between 1 and 60 inclusive

 ### enforce_dnssec